L-Strobel/omod/README.md

 (https://www.mobilitaet-in-deutschland.de/publikationen2017.html).
 Therefore, the model's performance outside of Germany and especially in nations with conditions very different to Germany is uncertain.
-Additionally, the region must be mapped reasonably well in Open-Street-Maps.
+Additionally, the region must be mapped reasonably well in OpenStreetMap.
 Especially important is mapping information about the location and size of buildings, landuse zones, and the road network.
-To run OMOD an Open-Street-Maps file of the region and a definition of the region of interest (in GeoJson format) are necessary.
+To run OMOD an OpenStreetMap file of the region and a definition of the region of interest (in GeoJson format) are necessary.
 Additionally, zensus information of the region is helpful (see python_tools/format_zensus2011.py for an example of how to correctly format zensus data for OMOD).